hippiehunter/dblbook/src/beyond_types/interfaces.md

 Avoid making changes to interfaces that will break existing implementations.
 Consider the impact of changes on all classes that implement the interface.

 #### Lack of documentation
-Avoid poorly documented interfaces.<!--How about "Make sure to document your interfaces."--> Clear documentation is vital for understanding the purpose and usage of an interface, especially in large and complex projects.
+Make sure to document your interfaces.
+Clear documentation is vital for understanding the purpose and usage of an interface, especially in large and complex projects.